lf87/gulp-and-webpack-front-end-boilerplate/README.md

   1. git push origin master

 1. Now install all the node packages, this can be done by typing `npm install` - This uses the package.json file to determine which packages to download.

+1. As of 09.03.18 gulp v4 has been added.
+To make sure your local version uses v4 and not v3.9 run `$ npm install gulpjs/gulp#4.0 --save-dev`

 ## Using Gulp